ceph/ceph/doc/rados/operations/control.rst

 Monitor Commands
 ================

-Monitor commands are issued using the ``ceph`` utility:
+To issue monitor commands, use the ``ceph`` utility:

 .. prompt:: bash $

    ceph [-m monhost] {command}

-The command is usually (though not always) of the form:
+In most cases, monitor commands have the following form:

 .. prompt:: bash $